RocketChat/docs-old/administrator-guides/custom-fields/README.md

 - **private**: This defines the field as private, so only users with the permission `view-full-other-user-info` will be able to see this field when viewing that user profile.

-- **hideFromForm**: This defines the field as visible for editing in the registration form or profile form.
+- **hideFromForm**: This defines the field as visible for editing in the registration form.
 Default `false`.

 > Note: Please use `tabs` for indentation, if you use `spaces` for indentation the fields will not work.